Microbial Ecology and Population Dynamics

 Recent advances in optical imaging have been so dramatic that light microscopy can now be used to directly quantify protein or nucleic acid numbers, modifications and interactions.
 This has given rise to the new fields of ‘optical proteomics’ and ‘optical genomics’.

-We are developing quantitative approaches to single-molecule microscopy that will help us to understand the organizational principles of bacteria by mapping out their internal structure and quantifying the intracellular abundance of proteins and nucleic acids.
-This information can provide insight into stochastic varation among populations of bacteria at the single-cell level.
+We are developing quantitative approaches to single-molecule microscopy that will help us to understand the organizational principles of cells by mapping out their internal structure and quantifying the intracellular abundance of proteins and nucleic acids.
+This information can uncover functional oligomerization by signalling receptors such as GPCRs or provide insight into stochastic varation among populations of bacteria.

 Estimating the Dynamic Range of Quantitative Single-Molecule Localization Microscopy,